taniomi/pytest-testing/README.md

 ## Mark and Parametrize

-Add metadata to the tests.
+Mark: Add metadata to the tests.
+Basically "tag" your tests.

+Parametrize: Define parameters for the test so you can test various cases without writing a test for each one.